ElvisKoech/Elvis.koech/README.md

 + Customer churn (or customer attrition) is a tendency of customers to abandon a brand and stop being a paying client of a particular business.
 + I used a supervised machine learning classification approach to solve this problem and based on the number of target classes I built a binary classifier type of Machine learning model.
 + Data Source: Github Columns: 14 Rows: 10000
 + Using LogisticRegression ML Estimator, a bank can measure the likelihood of customer churn with an accuracy score of 0.813(81.3%)
+### Evaluating the result/metrics
++ Cross Validation had an accuracy of 80.73%
++ Comparing the logistic Regression model to:
++ Decision Tree Classifier
++ Random Forest Classifier
++ Support Vector Machine
++ K nearest Classifier
++ naive_bayes
+### Using Classification Report to determine F1_Score of different models:
++ LR F1-score 0.5958600508740877
++ DT F1-score 0.6895821798155766
++ RF F1-score 0.7513784461152883
++ SVM F1-score 0.5210022107590273
++ NB F1-score 0.6412824619876383
++ KNN F1-score 0.6245016923566131
++ Random Forest Classifier model performed well compared to other models
++ To improve the accuracy of the Random Forest model I used RandomSearchCv to tune the hyperparameters:
++ Hence the randomised search cv on random forest classifier gave us better accuracy which is 86.25% and a std of 0.99% and wrong predictions made by the model are 374/2000
 + [Bank Churn Prediction Data App](https://bank-churn-prediction-data-app.herokuapp.com/)

 [Project 2: Text Analysis App](https://github.com/ElvisKoech/Text-analysis-app)